 We are also subject to the risk of private party challenges to the legality of our network marketing program.
 The multi-level marketing programs of other companies have been successfully challenged in the past, and in a current lawsuit, allegations have been made challenging the legality of our network marketing program in Belgium.
 Test Ankoop-Test Achat, a Belgian consumer protection organization, sued Herbalife International Belgium, S.V., or HIB, on August 26, 2004, alleging that HIB violated Article 84 of the Belgian Fair Trade Practices Act by engaging in pyramid selling, i.e., establishing a network of professional or non-professional sales people who hope to make a profit more through the expansion of that network rather than through the sale of products to end-consumers.
-The plaintiff is seeking a payment of £25,000 (equal to approximately \$36,500 as of December 31, 2009) per purported violation as well as costs of the trial.
-For the year ended December 31, 2009, our net sales in Belgium were approximately \$16.50.
-We filed a reply brief on May 9, 2006 and on December 9, 2008 plaintiffs filed a responsive brief.
-There is no date yet for the oral hearings.
+The plaintiff is seeking a payment of €25,000 (equal to approximately \$33,000 as of December 31, 2010) per purported violation as well as costs of the trial.
+For the year ended December 31, 2010, our net sales in Belgium were approximately \$16.8 million.
+Currently, the lawsuit is in the pleading stage.
+The plaintiffs filed their initial brief on September 27, 2005.
+We filed a reply brief on May 9, 2006 and on December 9, 2008 plaintiffs filed a responsive brief and on June 24, 2009 we filed a reply brief.
+An oral hearing was held on November 3, 2010.
+The court issued an interim judgment on November 24, 2010 ordering the parties to address a change in the underlying Belgian statute.
+A hearing is scheduled for March 2, 2011.
 An adverse judicial determination with respect to our network marketing program, or in proceedings not involving us directly but which challenge the legality of multi-level marketing systems, in Belgium or in any other market in which we operate, could negatively impact our business.
 We believe that we have meritorious defenses to the suit.